A Global and Patch-wise Contrastive Loss for Accurate Automated Exudate Detection: Methodology

-One of the principal challenges in medical image segmentation is the treatment of highly heterogeneous and sophisticated anatomical structures.
-Namely, the non-uniform density and spatial distribution of foreground pixels within the source image is one of the typical difficulties of enhancing deep learning models' reliability.
-To tackle this issue, we design a patch-wise density loss based on lesion pixel proportions of patches to sufficiently contrast the localized representations of similar patches against dissimilar patches in a supervised way.

-Concretely, for each input pair $(\boldsymbol{x}_i, \boldsymbol{y}_i)$, we divide the raw image and the label into $n{\times}n$ patches denoted by $\boldsymbol{x}_i^p$ and $\boldsymbol{y}_i^p$, where $p=1,...,n{\times}n$.
-For example, retinal images commonly exhibit dispersed patterns of DR lesions, such as hard exudates, resulting in a diverse portion of pixels belonging to the target segmentation class in each patch~\cite{alyoubi2020diabetic, si2021hard}.
-Hence, we divide all the $\boldsymbol{x}_i^p$'s into two sets depending on the proportion of lesion pixels: lesion-sparse patch (proportion $\leq 0.5$) and lesion-dense patch (proportion $> 0.5$).
-Patches that differ in label distributions, i.e., in lesion-sparse and lesion-dense patches, should have distinct representations in the desired feature space, thus automatically forming a negative pair.
-Inspired by~\cite{liu2021feddg}, we regularize the feature map for each patch into a one-dimensional vector by:
+To tackle the issue of highly dispersed foreground pixel distribution and generate a more precise prediction for those fine-grained lesions, we design a patch-wise density contrasting scheme that learns from lesion pixel allocation.
+This approach aims to sufficiently contrast localized representations of similar and dissimilar pairs of regions, compelling the model to distinguish between the background and small clusters of hard exudates.
+For each input pair $(\boldsymbol{x}_i, \boldsymbol{y}_i)$, we divide the raw image and the label into $n{\times}n$ patches denoted by $\boldsymbol{x}_i^p$ and $\boldsymbol{y}_i^p$, where $p=1,...,n^2$.
+Each patch exhibits a varied distribution of hard exudate pixels, and we categorize all the $\boldsymbol{x}_i^p$'s into two sets---lesion-sparse and lesion-dense patches---by applying a proportion threshold of $0.3$ for lesion pixels.
+Regions that differ in label distributions, i.e., lesion-sparse and lesion-dense patches, should have distinct representations in the desired feature space, thereby automatically forming negative pairs.
+Given a feature patch $\mathbf{F}_i^p$ of size $C\times h\times w$, we regularize it into a one-dimensional vector $\boldsymbol{f}_i^p$ of size $C\times 1$:

-where $\mathbf{F}_i^p$ represents the activation map of patch $\boldsymbol{y}_i^p$ in the penultimate layer, and $\circ$ refers to the element-wise multiplication operation.
-After obtaining the feature vectors, the contrastive loss for a particular $\boldsymbol{f}_i^p$ and the patch-wise density loss $\mathcal{L}_{pd}$ for the entire mini-batch is formulated as:
+Here, $F_{i,c,j,k}^p$ is the value at channel $c$, height $j$, and width $k$ of the feature map for patch $\boldsymbol{x}_i^p$.
+The sum is averaged over spatial dimensions for each channel.
+After obtaining $\boldsymbol{f}_i^p$'s, we exploit the supervised contrastive loss to enhance the model's capacity to distinguish small patches of hard exudates from the background.
+The patch-wise density contrastive loss $\mathcal{L}_{pd}$ for an entire mini-batch is formulated as:

-with
+with $\mathcal{L}({\boldsymbol{f}_i^p}, \mathcal{P}(p), \mathcal{N}(p))=$